The Application of the Eighth Amendment to Assure the Stability of Abortion Rights

 (Parts 1 – 6.))

-Years ago, for the long-winded article (I had to divide it into six parts), “An Abortion Amendment Alternative,” affectionately dubbed, “The Triple A Argument,” I attempted to validate the suitable application of the Eighth Amendment to Roe v.
+Years ago, for the long-winded (six-part!) article entitled, “An Abortion Amendment Alternative,” affectionately dubbed, “The Triple A Argument,” I attempted to validate the suitable application of the Eighth Amendment to Roe v.
 Wade.
 The reasons for this were many.
-One, the Fourteenth Amendment’s assurance of privacy is often criticized as inapplicable to abortion rights… and this truly may be the case.
-I mean, it’s a stretch.
-And two, Americans seem to care far less about the right to privacy than they do about the right to not be subjected to torture.
-And this seems accurate and understandable as well.
-But, since most people would rather not read a lengthy six-part argument, I challenged myself to shorten it and provide a summary here, one that I hoped could demonstrate that the Eighth Amendment is an acceptable, and even necessary, replacement in case the Fourteenth Amendment’s suitability is ever criticized to the point that Roe v.
+One, the Fourteenth (and others) Amendment’s assurance of privacy is often criticized as inapplicable to abortion rights (and this truly may be the case).
+And two, Americans seem to care less about their “right to privacy” and debatable definitions of citizenship, personhood, and liberty than they do about the right to not be subjected to torture.
+But, since most people would rather not read a lengthy six-part argument, I challenged myself to shorten it and provide a summary here, one that I hoped could demonstrate that the Eighth Amendment is an acceptable, and even necessary, replacement, in case the Fourteenth Amendment’s suitability is ever criticized to the point that Roe v.
 Wade is overturned.
-This is a possibility which seems more and more likely as American women’s reproductive rights are being chipped away at a rapidly alarming rate.
-Truth be told, the need for panic is either imminent or here already.
-However, as I pondered the possibility of such an application, the necessity of discovering what could end up being a crucial “fall back plan” to secure abortion rights, while at the same time creating an easy-to-digest summary, proved more difficult than fitting a camel through the eye of a needle.
-Increasing the probability of hammering the idea home and convincing skeptics of the argument’s infallibility takes time.
-So what started out as an attempt to formulate a synopsis turned into an endeavor to leave no stone unturned… and I have to say, the chances that I left even a single stone untouched in this are slim.
-Never before have I formulated such an original argument and been so confident of its ability to convince rational people of its truth, in this case, that if a federal or state law forces women to remain pregnant against their will, it would constitute a direct violation of the Eighth Amendment’s “no cruel and unusual punishment” clause.
+This possibility increasingly seems more and more likely as American women’s reproductive rights are chipped away at a rapidly alarming rate.
+Truth be told, the “need for panic” is either very imminent or here already.
+However, as I pondered the possibility of such an application, the necessity of discovering and explaining what could end up being a crucial “fall back plan” to secure abortion rights, while at the same time creating an easy-to-digest summary, proved more difficult than fitting a camel through the eye of a needle.
+Increasing the probability of hammering this crucial idea home and convincing skeptics of the argument’s infallibility takes time.
+So what started out as an attempt to formulate a synopsis turned into an endeavor to leave no stone unturned… and I have to say (“self-back-patting” moment), the chances that even a single stone has been untouched are pretty slim.
+Never before have I formulated such an original argument and been so confident of its ability to convince rational people of its truth.
+In this case, if a federal or state law forces women to remain pregnant against their will, it would constitute a direct violation of the Eighth Amendment’s “no cruel and unusual punishment” clause.